VlodkoMr/near-river/readme.md

 NEAR River is easy to set up, letting you run an indexer just in 7 minutes with real-time, stable data flow to your database.
 It’s scalable, flexible, and designed to handle any amount of data with real-time updates.
 The pre-built API makes querying easy, and data storage is optimized for reduced size.

-API with AI and Event Listeners:

-- AI-Powered Data Querying: You can interact with the AI to ask about any data from the NEAR blockchain.
-The AI will generate the appropriate SQL query and return the most relevant results from your database.
-- Custom Event Listeners: Set up event listeners to trigger calls to NEAR or EVM-compatible chains based on your custom logic, enabling automated workflows.
+You can extend the indexer and API with your custom logic.

+#### Comparison with Existing NEAR Indexer/API Solutions:

+- **BigQuery:** Costly for reading large volumes of data, with no option to export extensive datasets.
+- **QueryAPI:** Currently unstable (still in beta), with limited control over the indexing process—no ability to stop or restart the indexer.
+- **Lake Framework:** Involves a complex setup, dependent on AWS, and requires an archival node for accessing historical data.
+- **Pikespeak API:** A solid solution, but it's not open-source or customizable for unique use cases, and it comes with a price tag.

 ## TODO

 - Add filter masks to extend filtering capabilities.
 - Update `receipt_actions`.`args` field to JSON for better data filtering and querying.
-- AI-driven Alerts and Analytics: Leverage the integrated AI to not only query data but also to provide predictive insights and alert users about unusual patterns, such as suspicious transaction volumes or unexpected contract behaviors.
+- Leverage the integrated AI to not only query data but also to provide predictive insights and alert users about unusual patterns, such as suspicious transaction volumes or unexpected contract behaviors.